Text fields in Postgres are case sensitive. This is a problem when storing emails because

 See the problem in that query?
 Our index is on

 lower(email).
-This query misses the index and you’re now doing a full table scan each time a
+This query misses the index and you’re now doing a full table scan each time a user is created.

 Other seemingly innocent ActiveRecord queries will also miss your index.
 Here’s a common one: